What a week! Heavy fog, snow, and tornadoes on the West Coast – and that’s just in New Zealand!

-The State Emergency Service (SES) has confirmed houses have been flooded at Windermere, Lilydale and Gravelly Beach near Launceston on Thursday, after 3 days of constant rough weather.
+The State Emergency Service (SES) confirmed houses were flooded at Windermere, Lilydale and Gravelly Beach near Launceston on Thursday, after 3 days of constant rough weather.

-A relaxing day at Southern California's famed Venice Beach took a deadly turn Sunday afternoon when a powerful lightning bolt struck the water, killing one person and injuring at least 13, emergency officials said.
+Hundreds of beachgoers were enjoying the sun, sand and surf on Sunday when a powerful lightning bolt struck the water, killing one person and injuring at least 13, emergency officials said.